mrbaseman/parse_yaml/README.md

 global_sample_input_2_property2="value 4"
 ```
 for more examples see the sample.yml file included in the src directory

+## Features
+The following yaml features are currently supported:

+* comments (`# comment`)
+* dictionaries, mappings or collections (`key: value`) with indentation to denote the level
+* short notation of ditctionaries (` dict: { key: value, ... }`)
+* lists or sequences (`- entry`) with indentation to denote the level
+* short notation of lists (`list: [ value, ... ]`)
+* unordered lists or sometimes calld sets (`? entry`)
+* values may be single words (i.e. containing only alphanumeric characters)
+* values (strings) can be enclosed in single or double quotes
+* multiline values (`multiline: | ...`) where the following lines are indented one level deeper than the key
+* wrapped content (`wrapped: > ...`)  where line breaks are converted to spaces and empty lines to newlines
+* plain and quoted multiline flow scalars are supported ( `key: ...` where `...` is a quoted or unquoted string that may span multiple lines).
+* anchors (`&anchor`) and references to them (`*anchor`) are supported, to some extend even in a nested way

+## Knwon limitations

+* special characters are interpreted by the bash.
+Backticks `\`...\`` and expressions starting with `$` which trigger command substitution or parameter expansion may cause unwanted effects - use with caution!
+* directives and document boundaries (`---`, `...`) are simply ignored
+* the parsed data is put into shell variables and thus multidimensional arrays can not be used.
+For each value on each level a separate shell variable is defined.
+* comments may not be correctly filtered out if quotes are used on the same line inside and outside of the comment
+* yaml tags (`!tag`) and types (`!!type`), especially `!!binary` are not supported.
+* complex mapping keys (e.g. sequences as an index of a mapping) are not supported
+* unordered lists are converted to ordered lists for simplicity
+* strings enclosed in quotes should work, but when double- and single quotes are nested in a too complex manner, the regex used for parsing might not correctly capture the value
+* plain and quoted multi-line flow scalars produce output for each line to be appended
+* anchors are not fully dereferenced twice, i.e. when an anchor is defined and it contains references to other anchors, those are dereferenced when the anchor is processed.
+If those anchors are re-defined later on, and the main anchor that contains the references on the re-defined anchors, is later dereferenced, it still contains the outdated values.

 ## credits:
 this work is based on Stefan Farestam's [answer on stackoverflow](https://stackoverflow.com/questions/5014632/how-can-i-parse-a-yaml-file-from-a-linux-shell-script)